 What’re the Safest Olympics Sports?

-For the risk adverse, you top 5 sports to get you to and from the Olympics are Sailing, Canoeing/Kayaking, Rowing, Synchronised swimming and diving.
+For the risk-averse, your top 5 sports to get you to and from the Olympics are Sailing, Canoeing/Kayaking, Rowing, Synchronised swimming and diving.
 Having said that, I’ve seen all of those sportsmen and women with injuries at PhysioWorks!

 But the injury is not necessarily the end of your Olympic aspirations.
 You can see from the chart above that most athletes were able to recover and compete.